200 Park Avenue, New York, NY 10166-0193 USA

 Jose W. Fernandez is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s Latin America Practice Group.
 His practice focuses on mergers, acquisitions and finance in emerging markets in Latin America, the Middle East, Africa and Asia.

 Mr. Fernandez was named one of the “World’s Leading Lawyers” by Chambers Global for his M&A and corporate work, and one of the “World’s Leading Privatization Lawyers” by Euromoney Publications.
-He has been recognized as a leading attorney in the Latin America market by Chambers Global, Chambers USA, and The Legal 500 Latin America.
+He has been recognized as a leading attorney in the Latin America market by Chambers Global, Chambers USA, The Legal 500 Latin America and The Best Lawyers in Brazil.
 He was featured by Hispanic Business Magazine in its “100 Influentials List” for several years.
 Mr. Fernandez is ranked a “Highly Regarded” practitioner by the International Financial Law Review in its 2019 attorney rankings.

 Mr. Fernandez has served on the Board of Trustees of Dartmouth College and on the Board of Directors of Accion International and the Council of the Americas.
 He has been chair both of the American Bar Association’s Inter-American Law Committee and the Committee on Inter-American Affairs of the Association of the Bar of the City of New York, and Co-Chair of the Cross Border M&A and Joint Venture Committee of the New York State Bar Association.
 He also headed the Latin American and Caribbean division of the ABA’s Rule of Law Initiative.
 He has served on the boards of NPR-station WBGO-FM, Ballet Hispanico of New York and the Middle East Institute.
 He was a founder of TeatroStageFest, a 2-week Latino theatre festival in New York City, and was appointed a Commissioner of New York’s Latin Media and Entertainment Commission.
 Mr. Fernandez is a member of the Council of Foreign Relations, and serves on the Board of Directors of Iberdrola S.A.